krakjoe/mimus/README.md

 <?php
 namespace mimus {

-	class Mock {
+	class Double {
 		/*
-		* Shall create or return Mock builder for $class
+		* Shall create or return mock by name
 		* @param string the name of the class to mock
+		* @param bool optionally prohibit resetting rules
+		* @throws LogicException if name does not exist
+		*/
+		public static function class(string $name, bool $reset = true);
+		/*
+		* Shall create or return mock by name that extends the given abstract
+		* @param string the name of the generated class
+		* @param string the name of the abstract class
+		* @param bool optionally prohibit resetting rules
+		* @throws LogicException if parent does not exist
+		*/
+		public static function abstract(string $name, string $parent, bool $reset = true);
+		/*
+		* Shall create or return mock by name that implements the given interfaces
+		* @param string the name of the generated class
+		* @param array an array of interface names
-		* @param string optionally prohibit resetting rules
+		* @param bool optionally prohibit resetting rules
 		* @throws LogicException if class does not exist
 		*/
-		public static function of(string $class, bool $reset = true);
+		public static function interface(string $name, array $interfaces = [], bool $reset = true);
 		/*
-		* Shall turn this Mock into a Partial Mock by allowing execution of the given methods */ public function partialize(array $methods = []);
+		* Shall create or return mock by name that implements the given interface
+		* @param string the name of the generated class
+		* @param string the name of an interface
+		* @param bool optionally prohibit resetting rules
+		* @throws LogicException if class does not exist
+		*/
+		public static function interface(string $name, string $interface, bool $reset = true);

 		/*
-		* Shall turn this Mock into a Partial Mock by allowing execution of the methods in the given class */ public function partialize(string $class);
+		* Shall turn this into a partial by allowing execution of the given methods */ public function partialize(array $methods = []);

 		/*
+		* Shall turn this into a partial by allowing execution of the methods in the given class */ public function partialize(string $class);

+		/*
-		* Shall create a new Rule for method in this builder
+		* Shall create a new Rule for method
 		* @param string the name of the method
 		* @throws LogicException if the method does not exist */